 Going forward, the City has a powerful opportunity to center equity outcomes and build community wealth for low-income communities and BIPOC while also promoting TOD.
-This section outlines the strategies that can be implemented going forward to bring about TOD in a way that is inclusive and responsive to the needs and aspirations of community members.
+This section outlines the strategies that

 Strategy 1 - Complete Streets:

 Design and construct streets that are safe and accessible for pedestrians, bicyclists, and transit users, including amenities such as sidewalks, bike lanes, and street furniture.